Aberforth (& the Goat):

 Still, the truth is more likely to turn out to be something rather more pedestrian; possibly on the order of old ’Forth doing a brisk little side business (on the black market or otherwise) producing and selling bezoars.

-I remain rather fond of the following explanation, however.
-It’s been posted here for several years, and is probably completely wrong.
+Never the less, I remain rather fond of the following explanation.
+It’s been posted here since the original version of the site went up in 2003, and is probably completely wrong.
 But I still like it.
 And it’s not like we will ever probably know the truth of the matter...

 Its antecedents are impeccable, being based upon an observation by no less than the “big-name-Fan”/author known as Textualsphinx.

-The way it came about was; a discussion was underway in the old Café Dangereux, online, rather soon after the release of Phoenix, regarding the suspected Aberforth sighting, (primarily thanks to the Hog’s Head’s pervading smell of goats, but it must be recalled that Harry also thought that the barman himself looked vaguely familiar).
+The way it came about was; an online discussion was underway in the old Café Dangereux, rather soon after the release of Phoenix, regarding the suspected Aberforth sighting, (primarily thanks to the Hog’s Head’s pervading smell of goats, but it must be recalled that Harry also thought that the barman himself looked vaguely familiar).
 In the course of this, Textualsphinx commented: